-3. The modal that opens when you click on the X next to “Variables” shows you the variables in the current app, along with associated attributes as described below:
+- The modal that opens when you click on the X next to “Variables” shows you the Variables in the current app, along with associated attributes as described below:

-Arrays can be created via a "Mulitselect" field in a Form Step.
+Arrays can be created via a "Mulitselect" inputs.

-Objects can be created by storing the output of a Connector function in a variable.
+Objects can be created by storing the output of Connector function in a variable.

 Default Value: Set an initial value for the variable every time an operator starts the app

 Delete a variable: The delete action only becomes visible when the ‘where used’ section is empty in order to avoid breaking logical flow in the app.